jsr6720/jsr6720.github.io/_posts/2019-02-19-the-everything-store.md

 ## My Review 5/5

 A great look at the growth of Amazon over 20 years and very relevant as Amazon deals with it's public relations crises today.
-This book covers all the technical challenges and it's original 'underdog' status in the fight against physical retailers.<br/><br/>Brad Stone has dug deep with many anecdotes, stories and resources that bring a narrative to the story of Amazon.com
+This book covers all the technical challenges and it's original 'underdog' status in the fight against physical retailers.

+Brad Stone has dug deep with many anecdotes, stories and resources that bring a narrative to the story of Amazon.com

 ### Date Read
 2019/02/19